J. W. Saunders’ study ‘The Stigma of Print’ (1951) touched an important nerve on the subject of publication.

 With no barriers to entry, every publication not by an established name faced a harder battle to be read.
 To those ends, where would Lovelace’s elegant poetry stand amidst the clamour of the king’s execution and the country in turmoil?

 Later in his career, Marvell announced his hatred of the media.
 Yet clearly, there are signs that he developed a much earlier rancour with the agents and consumers of publicity.
 Another perplexing suggestion is that Marvell’s own self-critical impulse led to insecurity at his own material in print.

 The question that remains is: can we imagine anyone writing poetry purely for themselves?

 “Fame is the Spur”

 The question of writing for oneself is a potent one.
 As with the majority of issues raised by the enigmatic Marvell, I find myself following a bizarre parallel.
-Do I write this just for myself, or, as John Milton vividly notes, is fame ‘the spur’.
-Can I ever imagine an audience that will follow?
+Do I write this just for myself, or, as John Milton vividly notes, is fame ‘the spur’?
+Can I ever imagine an ‘audience’?

-An individual is only as strong as his self-brand, and it takes a true personality to bring that alive.
-When everything fights just as hard to be read in 2009 as 1649, how does one gain a foothold in the seemingly infinite cyberspace without the marketing accolade of poetic testimony so cultured in the seventeenth century?
+An individual is as strong as their talent and their brand.
+It can take a true personality to bring that alive.
+When everything fights just as hard to be read in 2009 as 1649, how does one gain a foothold in an infinite cyberspace without the marketing accolade of poetic testimony so cultured in the seventeenth century?